Is siblings rivalry bothering you?

-Do you remember that phase of life when you had your first baby, and your husband felt left-out when you got too busy with your new baby chores, struggling with breastfeeding, bottle-feeding, resuming pre-baby life and probably postpartum depression?
+Do you remember when you had your first baby, and your husband/ partner felt left-out when you got too busy with your new baby chores, struggling with breastfeeding or bottle-feeding, resuming pre-baby life and probably fighting baby blues?
 You do?
 Good, ‘cause it’s Déjà vu time, except for the fact that the roles have now been switched.
-This time it’s your elder baby who wants all your attention and you have your partner with you to help you with that (that’s the most amazing part!).
+This time it’s your elder baby who could feel insecure or jealous, making hard for you and demanding all your attention.
+You need your partner's help to introduce the siblings and make sure they do not only co-exist, but become the best of friends.

-If you are pregnant with your second child, you have good enough time to mentally prepare your older child (or children) for the new change.
-If your elder child co-sleeps with you and you are planning to shift him to his new room once the new baby arrives, do it now!
+If you are pregnant, you have good enough time to mentally prepare your older child (or children) for the new change.
+If your elder child co-sleeps with you and you are planning to shift him to his new room once the new baby arrives, do it now.
 If you shift his sleeping space after the new one’s arrival, he may feel kicked out.
-And this is where jealously for the new baby brother or sister, aka siblings rivalry, starts to grow.
+And this is where jealously for the new baby brother or sister, aka siblings rivalry, starts.
+If not timely treated, it may lead to siblings fighting for no reason, as your little one grows up and struggles to make his place.

 Same goes with toddler/ preschooler milestones like potty training, giving up milk bottle or dummy – whatever change you want in your child, make it happen before the little one arrives.
 This way your child will not feel that he is not “your little baby” anymore.